 - 1: Family Group Leader

 - 2: Head of Year

 - 3: Subject teachers

 - 4: Designated Safeguarding Officers

 - 5: The Safeguarding Lead and Deputy Safeguarding Lead

-Trinity's Safeguarding Lead is Ms Shoobrook.
-Her office is on the Ground floor by the carpeted area.
-Her Deputy is Ms Taitt.
-Her office is on the ground floor, the Atrium.
+Trinity's Safeguarding Lead is Ms Shobbrook (Deputy Headteacher).
+Her office is on the ground floor.
+Her Deputy is Mrs Taitt.
+Her office is on the ground floor, close to the Atrium.
 You can see their photos below.